 I have observed this countless times in mediations.
 One party will explain that the case cannot be settled because there is no reason for either side to change its position.
 But once they are face-to-face, they can no longer regard one another as numbers or a file or an anonymous enemy.
 They can no longer pretend that injustice has been one-sided.
 There are two sides to every coin, we are told.
 Once we see this to be true, the basic human impulse of fairness begins to alter our sense of what we want to achieve in the transaction.
 This explains why stubborn people are bad listeners: they might learn something that changes their view of the matter.
 It also explains why propaganda (which vilifies the enemy and restricts access to information about his suffering) is important to our ability to conduct long-term warfare.
 When the enemy is human, and we cannot deny his pain, we feel the longing to be just.

 Of all the tools available to us in dealing with conflict, none is more important than attentive, intentional listening.
 Listening helps reduce resistance and opens our thinking to creative solutions.
 Listening not only clarifies the message but changes both the messenger and the listener.
 Listening makes it possible for both sides to have a change of heart

-This article has been edited and excerpted from The Heart of Conflict by Chicago-based mediator and author Brian Muldoon.
-In this thorough overview of dispute resolution, Muldoon offers insights into listening, collaboration, and problem-solving negotiation, examining the shifts in relationships that occur during the mediation process.
-He also offers practical steps to help you move from conflict to cooperation -- and to create a new partnership with your ex.
+This article has been edited and excerpted from The Heart of Conflict (G.P.
+Putnam’s Sons, 1996) by Chicago-based mediator and author Brian Muldoon.
+Muldoon offers insights into listening, collaboration, and problem-solving negotiation, examining the shifts in relationships that occur during the mediation process.
+He also offers practical steps to help you move from conflict to cooperation.